Samantha Bee ‘Full Frontal’ Segment Made Fun Of Stage IV Cancer Patient

 However, any bridging of the conservative-liberal gap that Bee managed in that piece is in jeopardy after a Wednesday night (March 8) clip focused in on a young man at the Conservative Political Action Conference (CPAC) with a shaved head.

-Full Frontal correspondent Michael Rubens narrated the segment, which has since been scrubbed from the internet, during which he had this to say.
+Full Frontal correspondent Michael Rubens narrated the segment, which has since been scrubbed from the Internet, during which he had this to say.

 “This year, the bow ties were gone, replaced by Nazi hair, Nazi hair, Nazi hair… and CPAC was decidedly Trump country.”